 Sometimes you come across plants that perfectly combine usefulness with tastiness.
 As far as I’m concerned, blackcurrant, Ribus nigrum, is one of those.
 I really love berries of all shapes and sizes, even this one, whose taste not everyone can appreciate.
-Any berry is in essence healthy, but this specific berry plant has extra health promoting properties.
+Many berries are in essence good for your health, but this specific berry plant has extra health promoting properties.
 Blackcurrant has a regulating effect on your adrenal gland and therefore has the ability to promote processes that require cortisol to complete them properly.
 And there are quite a few of those.
 In fact, any condition which involves an inflammatory stress response continuing for too long is a candidate for treatment with blackcurrant.

 But this plant can do much more.
-Blackcurrant protects blood vessels in many ways and protects the urinary tract.
+Blackcurrant protects the blood vessels and the urinary tract.
 It affects hormonal disorders and those of the skin.
 And it will even enable you to see better.
 And that’s just me cherry-picking some medicinal properties.
 Blackcurrant can really, really do a lot.
 Part of its characteristics are a consequence of the fact that this plant contains both omega 6 (GLA) and omega 3 (ALA) fatty acids in a favourable ratio.

 After flowering, these flowers form into the berries.
 The berries are green in colour at the beginning and go from red to finally black during the ripening process.
 They are ripe in July or August and are then up to 1.5 cm in size.